 This move will unlock growth in CircusWA’s programming, artist support, and sustainability for the future.
 It will bring about greater visibility not only for CircusWA but for the whole of the state’s circus training industry, and create a landmark place for national and international circus artists to train in Perth.

-Sign up to our Newsletter and follow us on our socials to keep up with the news.
-We look forward to sharing the story with you.
+Sign up to our Newsletter and follow us on our socials for all the news.
+We look forward to sharing the story with you!